nuhmanpk/hydrogram-bot/README.md

-# pyrogram-bot
+# Hydrogram-bot
-Template for Pyrogram bot
+Template for Hydrogram bot